 6.2B.1.3.2 Test applicability

-This test applies to all types of E-UTRA UE release 15 and forward, supporting inter-band EN-DC operating on FR1.
+This test applies to all types of E-UTRA UE release 15 and forward, supporting inter-band EN-DC or NE-DC operating on FR1.

-6.2B.1.3.3 Minimum conformance requirements
+6.2B.1.3.3 Minimum conformance requirements for EN-DC

 For inter-band EN-DC of E-UTRA and NR in FR1, the following UE Power Classes define the maximum output power for any transmission bandwidth within the aggregated channel bandwidth.
 The maximum output power is measured as the sum of the maximum output power at each UE antenna connector.
 The period of measurement shall be at least one sub frame (1ms).
 UE maximum output power shall be measured over all component carriers from different bands.
 If each band has separate antenna connectors, maximum output power is measured as the sum of maximum output power at each UE antenna connector.